Erect ears on healthy plants.

 roopy ears are cute on certain breeds of dogs, but droopy ears on corn plants prior to physiological maturity are a signal that grain fill has slowed or halted.
 Ears of corn normally remain erect until some time after physiological maturity (black layer development) has occurred, after which the ear shanks eventually collapse and the ears decline or "droop" down.
-The normal declination of the ears after maturity is desirable from the perspective of shedding rainfall prior to harvest and avoiding re-wetting of the grain.
-Premature ear declination, however, results in premature black layer formation, lightweight grain, and ultimately lower grain yield per acre.
+The normal declination of the ears AFTER maturity is desirable from the perspective of shedding rainfall prior to harvest and avoiding the re-wetting of the kernels.
+PREMATURE ear declination, however, results in premature black layer formation, lightweight grain, and ultimately lower grain yield per acre.

 Flashback: In hybrids without the Bt-corn borer trait, collapsed ear shanks can also result from extensive tunneling by European corn borer larvae.
 Such tunneling weakens the ear shank, allowing it to collapse, and can ultimately also cause the ear to literally drop from the plant.

 Impact on Yield?
 Remember that the ear shank is the final "pipeline" for the flow of photosynthates into the developing ear.
 An ear shank that collapses prior to physiological maturity will greatly restrict, if not totally prevent, the completion of grain fill for that ear and will likely cause premature black layer development in the grain.
 If the droopy ears have not yet black layered, they will black layer prematurely; sooner than neighboring erect ears.